automatic-controls/powerbi/README.md

 2. The batch script executes a Java application *./zendesk-validate/zendesk-validate.jar*.
 3. The Java application queries a list of Quickbooks jobs and Zendesk tickets from the PostgreSQL database.
 A list of bad tickets (if any exist) is emailed to dstclair@automaticcontrols.net and zdhom@automaticcontrols.net.

-If an error occurs at any step in the process, the batch script is configured to notify a channel in [Microsoft Teams].
+If an error occurs at any step in the process, the batch script is configured to send email notifications.
 Detailed error information can be found in *./zendesk-validate/log.txt*.

 Eventually, the intention is that bad tickets will be emailed to their creators.
 Emailing the entire list to Desiree and Zach is a temporary configuration to verify that all expectations are met.